 Adequate feed and water intake are the key to maintaining the barrier, and the right nursery diet can support both feed and water intake.

-- Choose a feed such as UltraCare® pre-starters and starters with complex rather than simple ingredients.
+- Choose a feed such as UltraCare® starters with complex rather than simple ingredients.
 Complex diets include protein sources that are easily digested by the young pig’s immature digestive system, preventing digestive irritation or stress.

 - Supplement the early nursery diet with UltraCare® gel, which supplies a water component as well as nutrients and electrolytes.